-- Four session meet: Report time 8:00 AM; break between sessions 1 and 2 is 20 minutes; break between sessions 2 and 3 is 40 minutes (lunch provided); break between sessions 3 and 4 is 40 minutes (dinner provided).
-Meet is completely over at 9:20 PM.
-Total time at meet is 13 hours 20 minutes, so round up to 13.5 hours.
-Total break time is 100 minutes.
-Subtract 60 minutes for the maximum break time allowed for a total of 12.5 paid hours. - 6.
+- b.
+Four session meet: Report time 8:00 AM; break between sessions 1 and 2 is 45 minutes; break between sessions 2 and 3 is 60 minutes (lunch provided); break between sessions 3 and 4 is 60 minutes (dinner provided).
+Meet is completely over at 10:00 PM.
+Total time at meet is 14 hours.
+Total break time is 2 hours and 45 minutes.
+Subtract 60 minutes (the maximum break time allowed) for a total of 13 paid hours. - 6.
 If the required 30-minute break times for lunch/dinner have not been provided, payment for the day is calculated from the contracted report time to the end of the entire competition for that day.
-The Meet Referee must communicate with the Meet Director if, per the published competition schedule, the required 30-minute break time may not be provided. - At State, Regional and Nationals competitions which require a video analysis (Base Score) in addition to the judges' meeting, the paid judging time starts with the scheduled report time, up to one hour prior to the scheduled march-in time. - 8.
+The Meet Referee must communicate with the Meet Director if, per the published competition schedule, the required 30-minute break time may not be provided. - Following a meal break, judges should return to the field of play at the scheduled march-in time; however, in the case of meets at which the athletes have a timed warm-up period immediately following the march-in, the Meet Referee may make arrangements with the Meet Director to continue the break time to ensure the minimum of 30 minutes break, provided that they can return to the field of play within five minutes of the start of competition. - 7.
+At State, Regional and Nationals competitions which require a video analysis (Base Score) in addition to the judges' meeting, the paid judging time starts with the scheduled report time, up to one hour prior to the scheduled march-in time. - 8.
 A portion of the hourly rate may be broken into halves, not less.
 Calculate the total time at the meet, then round off to the nearest half-hour (i.e., a total of 8 hours 15 minutes will be considered as 8 hours; a total of 8 hours 16 minutes will be considered as 81⁄2 hours).
 Do not round up for each session.
 Subtract the required break time from the total (or adjusted) time at the meet to determine the number of hours for which to be paid the hourly rate based on rating. - 9.
-The fee scale indicated in this document will be applicable for all USA Gymnastics Sanctioned Events unless otherwise specified in advance by the USA Gymnastics President. - 10.
-This Judges' Compensation Package is in effect for all USA Gymnastics competitions, as specified, with exception of judging fees for Xcel meets with entry fees of \$35.00 or less. - B. Championship Meet Fees
+The fee scale indicated in this document will be applicable for all USA Gymnastics sanctioned events unless otherwise specified in advance by the USA Gymnastics President. - 10.
+This Judges' Compensation Package is in effect for all USA Gymnastics competitions, as specified, with exception of judging fees for Xcel meets with entry fees of \$35.00 or less.

+B. Championship Meet Fees

 Judges shall receive a daily or flat rate, according to ratings.
 The Daily Rate applies to all meets of more than four hours - up to eight hours of actual judging time.
 Half-day competitions (up to 4 hours of actual judging time) will use the Half-Day Rate.
-For JO/Xcel Regional Meets only, any additional time over eight hours/day will be compensated at the regular hourly rate.
+For DP/Xcel Regional Meets only, any additional time over eight hours/day will be compensated at the regular hourly rate.

-- a.
-Calculate first the total time at the meet (report time to end of competition) - b.
+- Judges' fees to be calculated by: - a.
+Calculate first the total time at the meet (report time to end of competition for the day) - b.
 Deduct up to 1 hour for break time (if only one break-deduct 30 minutes). - c.
 Deduct 8 hours, which are paid by the daily rate - d.
-Any excess hours are paid using the regular hourly rate. - Example: report time-8:00 AM, three sessions (2 breaks), meet ends 10 PM - ii.
-14 hours 1 hour break = 13 hours

-8 hours to be paid at daily rate, 5 additional hours to be paid at regular hourly rate for specific rating
+Any excess hours are paid using the regular hourly rate. - i.
+Example: report time-8:00 AM, three sessions (2 breaks), meet ends 10 PM - ii.
+14 hours 1 hour break = 13 hours - 8 hours to be paid at daily rate, 5 additional hours to be paid at regular hourly rate for specific Rating.